Moms and Working at Home | The Lies We Tell Ourselves

 It’s business as usual.
 The show must go on.
 And we make it all happen.

 A mother’s work is never done.

-But there’s a thread running through everything we do.
+Yet, there’s a thread running through everything we do.
 A playful thread, a lightness, a beauty.
 It’s the love we see when we catch our little one’s eye.
 The moments when we stop to giggle.
 The moments we realise why we are really here.

-“I Cope Well Under Pressure” And Other Lies Working Moms Tell
+“I Cope Well Under Pressure” and Other Lies Working Moms Tell

 As a mom who is also a business owner, you are already the almighty superhero that everyone around you needs.
 Working at home can make you feel like you have it made.
 You get to earn the cash in the job you love with the flexibility of being around your family.

 There are a lot of things that are wrong with working at home, and one of them is the assumption that you can manage everything smoothly.